shipxu123/PAPlace/README.md

 This is the code implementation for the paper **PAPlace: Performance-Driven Differentiable Analog Placement**.

+The codes of the network architecutre are available at [PostsimNet](https://github.com/shipxu123/PostsimNet.git).

 # Install

 Some components depend on external libraries, such as